ChrisRackauckas/ScientificCareerResources/README.md

 ## Logos

 A curated set of logos for various UC Irvine departments are included.
 Vector graphics (including Illustrator .ai files), PDFs, and high quality PNGs are included.
+[Here is an example](https://github.com/ChrisRackauckas/ScientificCareerResources/blob/master/uciLogos/Math/mathBioLogo.pdf).
 Also included are .ai files to re-create the [Center for Complex Biological Systems](http://ccbs.uci.edu/) and associated vector graphics.

 ## Credit